flyingcircusio/doc/src/reference/security/data-protection.rst

 The physical assets (servers, switches, hard drives, ...) are located in EU data centers operated by third parties.
-The ownership of the physical equipment is with the Flying Circus, or, in special cases by our customers [#customer- owned]_.
+The ownership of the physical equipment is with the Flying Circus, or, in special cases by our customers [#customer-owned]_.

 For each data center used by us we require the following measures: